Ahjaimee/NHMQuotingTool/README.md

 - When a work description is provided, the on-page quote now displays it in a dedicated "Description of work(s)" box above the line items.
 - PDFs now show this description in a matching box when text is entered.
+- PDF exports redesigned with boxed sections and clearer disclaimers at the bottom.